Athena Guidelines¶

 - action: print a

-should be used.
-Since in most cases these checks can already be done during initialize, the usage ofFATAL
+FATALand returnStatusCode::FAILURE.
+This is the only circumstance in whichFATALshould be used.
+Since in most cases these checks can already be done during initialize, the usage ofFATALduring the event loop should be very rare.

 - action: print a